This ZGRO Review takes a deep dive into the asset-allocation ETF from BMO.

-ZGRO invests 80% of its funds in equity and 20% in fixed income.
+ZGRO invests 81.08% of its funds in equity and 18.85% in fixed income.
+It also invests 0.07% in cash and cash equivalents.
 When combined, they generate an optimally diversified portfolio with a maximum return at an acceptable level of risk.

 At 80%, ZGRO is riskier than your average conservative ETF portfolio.
-So it’s important for you to consider your risk tolerance and investment goals before investing in the ETFs.
+So it’s important for you to consider your risk tolerance and investment goals before investing in the ETF.

-If you have short term goals like house or car down payment, vacation savings and so on, ZGRO is definitely not where you want to keep your funds.
-But if you won’t be needing the funds for some years and are comfortable with some volatility every now and then , then VGRO may be right for you.
+If you have short-term goals like a house or car down payment, vacation savings and so on, ZGRO is definitely not where you want to keep your funds.
+But if you won’t be needing the funds for some years and are comfortable with some volatility every now and then, then VGRO may be right for you.

 ZGRO Geographic Allocation

-Here are the geographical allocation of ZGRO at the time of writing this post:
+Here are the geographical allocations of ZGRO at the time of January 31, 2023:

 One thing that investors often overlook is the historical performance of an investment asset.
 While it isn’t the be-all and end-all, considering that past performance is not an indicator of the future, reviewing an ETF’s performance can give you a better sense of what to expect from your investment.

-That said, the ZGRO performance for the past three years as at March 2022 are as follows:
+That said, the annualized ZGRO performance for the past three years as of February 28, 2023, are as follows: